Sydney-Informatics-Hub/hello-nextflow/docs/session1/03_interpret.md

  */
 ```

-It is up to you, as a developer, to choose how and where to comment your code.
+As a developer you can to choose how and where to comment your code.

 !!!question "Exercise"